Crunch-io/apidocs/source/includes/_endpoint-projects.md

 make changes on the project itself such as changing its name, icon, members management or change members' permissions.

+A project can have users or teams as members.
+Teams represent groups of users to be handled together.
+When a team gets access to a group, all members of the team inherit those permissions.
+In the case that a user has access to a project through several teams or direct access, the final permissions will be added together.

 #### GET

-Returns a catalog with all users that have access to this project and their project permissions in the following format:
+Returns a catalog with all users and tea,sthat have access to this project and their project permissions in the following format:

 ```http
 GET /projects/abcd/members/ HTTP/1.1